onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

     window.cancelAnimationFrame = clearTimeout

 Once that's in, we can set up our render loop with a callback.
 We want the world to scroll up, so we'll move the top of each tile by a negative amount.
+Once a tile goes out of the viewport, we'll warp it back down to the bottom.

     var scrollSpeed = -20